Adam DeVine: Career

-Devine moved to Los Angeles, where he began working as a stand-up comedian and actor.
 In 2006, Devine and friends Blake Anderson, Anders Holm, and Kyle Newacheck formed the sketch-comedy group Mail Order Comedy.
-Although they toured together live, they found greater success on websites such as Myspace and YouTube.
+They toured together live and found greater success on websites such as MySpace and YouTube.
 In April 2008, the G4 series Attack of the Show! featured "Wizards Never Die", a music video by Mail Order Comedy (as The Wizards).
 Purple Magic, a music album by The Wizards containing 14 tracks, was released on April 1, 2009.
 Comedy Central's original series Workaholics premiered on April 6, 2011, and stars Devine, Anderson, and Holm and co-stars Newacheck, all of whom serve as series creators and executive producers.

 Devine had small roles in Mama's Boy (2007) and National Lampoon's 301: The Legend of Awesomest Maximus (2009).
 He had a recurring role on the television series Samantha Who?.
 He appeared on an episode of the Fox show Traffic Light (2011).
 In season 4 of Community (2013), he played a small role as William Winger, Jr., Jeff's half-brother.
 In the first episode of Arrested Development's fourth season, he played an airport ticket attendant alongside his Workaholics co-stars.
 He co-starred as Bumper Allen in the 2012 musical comedy film Pitch Perfect.
 For the performance, he won a Teen Choice Award for Choice Movie Villain and earned one nomination for Choice Movie Breakout.
 He reprised the role of Bumper in the film's sequel Pitch Perfect 2 (2015).